Osbert Parsley: Life and musical career

 Osbert Parsley was born in 1510 or 1511; (Note: The year of Parsley's birth has been calculated from his age and the year at the time of his death.) the identity of his parents and place of birth are unknown.
 Like many of his contemporary English composers, he began his musical career as a choirboy.
 During the time Parsley was a chorister, Edmund Inglott and his son William Inglott were in turn Master of the Choristers; the works written by William are found in the Fitzwilliam Virginal Book.

 Parsley became a "singing man" c.1534, a post he retained for 50 years.
 The historian Noel Boston has conjectured that Parsley was either hired by the cathedral monks to assist them as a layman chorister, or was possibly a novice monk before his career as a monk was stopped short by the English Reformation, and he then was employed as a singing man.
 Parsley was first listed in Norwich Cathedral's extant accounts for 1538–1540, where he was named as a lay clerk, and he continued to be mentioned in the cathedral's records throughout his life.
 (Note: An Elizabethan singing man belonged to a respected occupation.
-Ernest Brennecke, professor of English at the University of Columbia, wrote that the term singing man was "specifically applied to professional musicians who performed the bass, tenor, and counter-tenor parts in the royal, cathedral, and university choirs.")
+Ernest Brennecke, professor of English at Columbia University, wrote that the term singing man was "specifically applied to professional musicians who performed the bass, tenor, and counter-tenor parts in the royal, cathedral, and university choirs.")
 It is likely that he acted as the cathedral's unofficial organist from 1535 until his death in 1585.

 In 1558 Parsley was married to one Rose and bought a house and premises in the parish of St Saviour's Church, Norwich, from John Hering and his wife, Helen.
 Parsley owned the house until 1583.
 Details of Parsley's life were first published in Henry Davey's History of English Music, first published in 1895, when he was described as a "lesser composer" from Norwich Cathedral whose works existed in manuscript form.
 From his will it is known that there were seven surviving children from the marriage: Henry, Edmund, John, Joan, Elizabeth, Dorothy, and Anne.

 Composers during the Tudor period were honoured by being awarded an academic degree from either Oxford or Cambridge, or by becoming a member of the Chapel Royal—Parsley received neither of these highly prized honours.